sagemath/trac_to_gh/Issue 8867.md

     "user": "https://github.com/jasongrout"
 }
 ```
-Assignee: @burcin

 CC:  evanandel @kcrisman

 This patch speeds up the riemann mapping functionality by automatically trying to call fast_callable on the functions passed in.

+---
+Apply [attachment:trac-8867-riemann-fastcallable.2.patch].
+Depends on  #10792 and #10821.

-This depends on #5572 (patch "improve_fast_callable.patch")
+I believe that it is no longer true that this depends on #5572 (patch "improve_fast_callable.patch")

 Issue created by migration from https://trac.sagemath.org/ticket/8867